levindoneto/kubernetes-do/README.md

 Repository containing some theory about Kubernetes and how to set up a master and a node using it on the Digital Ocean infrastructure provider.
 All these steps may change as the time goes by, so have in mind that these steps were executed by [me](https://www.linkedin.com/in/levindo) in January 2019.

+*“Any sufficiently advanced technology is indistinguishable from magic." - A.C.
+Clarke*

 **Author:** Levindo Gabriel Taschetto Neto.

 ## Theory